 testuser.crtare the names used for the private key, public key, and the certificate.

-- Your current smart card user PIN and Security Officer PIN (SO-PIN)
+- You have your current smart card user PIN and Security Officer PIN (SO-PIN).

 Erase your smart card and authenticate yourself with your PIN:

 $ pkcs15-init --erase-card --use-default-transport-keys Using reader with a card: Reader name PIN [Security Officer PIN] required.
 Please enter PIN [Security Officer PIN]: